GM flips to California's side in pollution fight with Trump

 She said the company agrees with President-elect Joe Biden's plan to expand electric vehicle use.
 Last week, GM said it is testing a new battery chemistry that will bring electric-vehicle costs down to those of gas-powered vehicles within five years.

-Barra sent the letter after a call with California Gov. Gavin Newsom, the company said.
+Barra sent the letter after a Monday morning conversation with Mary Nichols, head of California's Air Resources Board, the company said.
+The board is the state’s air pollution regulator.

 “We believe the ambitious electrification goals of the President-elect, California, and General Motors are aligned, to address climate change by drastically reducing automobile emissions,” Barra said in the letter.